 Turn User Sounding Board 1 Let's chat Hi!
 This is an Alexa Prize socialbot.
 How's your day?
 2 I'm five .
 Glad to hear it!
-We could talk about robots, batman, or supcrease Say "next", to chat about other things. ----- Negotiation 3 Superman.
+We could talk about robots, batman, or superman Say "next", to chat about other things.
+Negotiation 3 Superman.
 It looks like you wanna chat about superman.
-I was high up in the cloud when I realized: If people don't recognize Clark Kent as Superman because of his glasses, does his eye doctor know his Thought identity?
-4 I guess so.
+I was high up in the cloud when I realized: If people don't recognize Clark Kent as Superman because of his glasses, does his eye doctor know his identity?
+Thought 4 I guess so.
 Did you know that Henry Cavill almost missed the call for the role of Superman cause he was playing "World of Warcraft" 5 Really, I didn't know Weird, right?
 Speaking of superman, Did you see: Superman?
 It was that. released in 1997.
 It's a comedy.
-6 Yes, it was hilarious.
+6 Yes, it was hilarious. released in 1997.
+It's a comedy.
 I'm glad you feel this is hilarious.
-Which part this movie?
+Which part est about this movie?
 7 The part when he met Interesting. meccartin, and raffi co-directed this film.
-The movie has lewis leah. a 6.3 out of 10 on IMDB. which seems pretty good! do you like the movie's director?
+The movie has lewis leah. a 6.3 out of 10 on IMDB. which seems pretty good! do you like the Fact movie's director?
 8 Yeah, he's cool.
 Cool!
 By the way, do you wanna know something interesting about raffi?
 9 Okay, go ahead.
 Super!
 My friend told me that Raffi is a worldwide children's rights activist and has fought against exploitative advertising to children.